 o Agency Goal: To develop, improve, or increase commerce of the Commonwealth's ports.

 Continue to maintain and enhance current practices in order to "Meet Expectations" in all areas under the VA Management Scorecard.

-We will track the percent of Governor's Management Scorecard categories marked as meets expectations for the agency.
+The percent of Administrative Measures (fka Governor's Management Scorecard) categories marked as meets expectations for the agency.